m417z/ntdoc/descriptions/kuser_shared_data.md

-**WIP**
 This structure is partially [documented in Windows Driver Kit](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/ns-ntddk-kuser_shared_data).
-However, as verified on 2025-09, almost all Microsoft documentation for this structure is either hopelessly outdated, utterly useless, or downright incorrect.
+However, as verified on 2025-09, almost all Microsoft documentation for this structure is either outdated, useless, or downright incorrect.

 # Introduction